africanvisionmalawi/avm-site/src/pages/about-us/malawi/index.md

 ---
 templateKey: page-basic
-title: Why Malawi
+title: Malawi
+description:
-description: About 74 per cent of the population of Malawi still lives below the income poverty line of US$1.25 a day and 90 per cent below the US$2 a day threshold.
+  About 74 per cent of the population of Malawi still lives below the income poverty line of US$1.25 a day and 90 per cent below the US$2 a day threshold.
 Only 12 per cent of households have access to credit.

----
-Malawi is one of the world’s 20 poorest countries.
+---Malawi is one of the world’s 20 poorest countries.
 About 74 per cent of the population still lives below the income poverty line of US$1.25 a day and 90 per cent below the US$2 a day threshold.
 Only 12 per cent of households have access to credit.

 The average Malawian can expect to live just 40 years due to HIV/AIDS, malaria, and malnutrition.
 15 million Malawians live in a country a little smaller than England